wildfoundry/dataplicity-porthole-releases-osx/README.md

 # Dataplicity Porthole for MacOS
-Dataplicity Porthole lets you forward any TCP port from a Dataplicity-enabled device to your local Apple Mac.
+Dataplicity Porthole lets you forward any TCP port from a Dataplicity-enabled device to your Mac.

 ![winscp](https://image.ibb.co/gbyVkG/5d95061_winscp.png)